 - 1. The following matrix (Table 405.23.A) identifies the appropriate range of values for standard street design elements for each combination of Context Classification and Functional Classification within Kingston, NY.
 Street designs shall follow this guidance to inform elements of preliminary engineering and design. - 2.
-Street Design Considerations: - (a) In addition to vehicle travel lane and parking dimension minimums designated on each street type, PUBLIC FRONTAGE elements (such as sidewalks and planters/street trees) shall be provided as specified below.
-The goal is to provide the maximum pedestrian elements feasible within the existing building-to-building width. - (b) Mature, healthy trees in the right-of-way should be preserved whenever feasible. - (c) The location of new bicycle facilities (such as on-street lanes or separated lanes) should be informed by City plans such as the Comprehensive Plan and the Pedestrian and Bicycle Master Plan. - (d) Where the standards of this Section are not practical, professional engineering judgment may be applied by the City Engineer. - 3.
+Street Design Considerations: - (a) In addition to vehicle travel lane dimensions designated for each street type, PUBLIC FRONTAGE elements (such as sidewalks and planters/street trees) shall be provided as specified in Table 405.23.A.
+The goal is to provide the maximum pedestrian elements feasible within the existing building-to-building width. - (b) Mature, healthy trees in the RIGHT-OF-WAY shall be preserved unless justified through a deviation as described in Sec.
+405.23.C.
+Tree removal shall conform to the guidelines of the Tree Commission and the standards of § 373-9 (Tree removal and restoration).
+Every tree removed from a public RIGHT-OF-WAY should be replaced by smaller trees with a total combined DBH equivalent to that of the removed tree. - (c) The location of new bicycle facilities (such as on-street lanes or separated lanes) should be informed by City plans such as the Comprehensive Plan and the Pedestrian and Bicycle Master Plan. - (d) On-street Parking should be prioritized in C4 and C5 settings, where described as "preferred" in Table 405.23.A.
+The need for parking should be balanced with other competing RIGHT-OF-WAY needs (such as connecting the bike network) and provided as space permits.
+Parking may alternate with planting areas along the street. - (e) Where the standards of this Section are not practical, professional engineering judgment and proposed modifications may be applied by the City Engineer through the deviation process described in Sec.
+405.23.C. - 3.
 The Street Type Map designates the appropriate street types for existing streets to guide future street improvements that support the intended context of the transect zones (see Sec 405.3).
-Appropriate street types for new streets shall be determined in coordination with the City Engineer, utilizing Table 405.22.C to establish Context
+Appropriate street types for new streets shall be determined in coordination with the City Engineer, utilizing Table 405.22.C to establish Context Classification (C2, C3, C4 or C5), and the criteria in Sec 405.22.C.2.b to establish Functional Classification (local, collector, arterial, or compact arterial).